 Unreliable dropshipping suppliers are another fast way to fail.
 You count on your supplier to handle product quality, packaging, and delivery.
 So you're working blind as a dropshipper.
 But if you don't have a reliable US dropshipping supplier.
 (Or a wholesaler where you live that you can count on).
 Then you will fail in the long term with this business idea.

 Of course, you want a supplier who can offer a fair shipping cost and high-quality inventory.
 But you also need to develop a trusting relationship and should consider connecting with multiple suppliers.
-Then you don't risk running out of stock or getting hit with supply chain issues.
+This will also alleviate concerns that dropshipping is halal or haram because you have a guarantee from the supplier that they will deliver goods to the customer as promised.
+Then, you don't risk running out of stock or getting hit with supply chain issues.
 (Which can directly impact your profit margin).
 And could even shut down your online store.

 11. No Quality Control

 You don't need to own inventory as a dropshipper.
 But this makes the business model very appealing.
 (Not to mention affordable).
 But it also means you don't have any control over product quality.
 So you need to be willing to test your dropshipping product.
 Order it from your wholesaler to assess the quality, packaging, etc. Dropshipping is a great way to test the market.
 But it's not the best business idea long term.

 Consider that you need to constantly be on the hunt for the newest trend or viral product.
 But it's just too easy for another dropshipper to come in and outsell you.
 So instead, your goal should be to find proof of concept.
 And pivot when things aren't working.
 Be willing to test and fail and test again.
 But once you find a dropshipping product with staying power, consider building a brand around your winning item to be successful long term.

 Is Dropshipping Still Worth It?